Fill out CDSS forms

 - CDSS

-- The California Department of Social Services, the state agency responsible for overseeing social service programs, including child care, foster care, and adult residential licensing.
+- The California Department of Social Services, the state agency responsible for managing social service programs and licensing various care and residential facilities.

 - CCLD

-- The Community Care Licensing Division, a branch of the CDSS that specifically handles the licensing, inspection, and regulatory compliance of care facilities.
+- The Community Care Licensing Division, a branch of CDSS that monitors and inspects child care and senior care facilities to ensure they meet health and safety standards.

 - Title 22

-- The section of the California Code of Regulations that sets the legal health and safety standards that all community care facilities must follow to maintain their licenses.
+- The specific section of the California Code of Regulations that contains the mandatory laws and requirements for all licensed community care facilities.

 - Licensee